Hopemen/lowermedia-sticky-js-menus/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress plugin that integrates sticky.js and makes your primary navigation menu sticky (will 'stick' to top of screen when rolled over).
+Sticky Menus and Headers.
+WordPress plugin that integrates sticky.js and makes your primary navigation menu and/or header sticky
+(will 'stick' to top of screen when rolled over).

 == Description ==

-WordPress plugin that integrates sticky.js and makes your primary navigation menu sticky (will 'stick' to top of screen when rolled over).
+WordPress plugin that integrates sticky.js and makes your primary navigation menu and/or header sticky (will 'stick' to top of screen when rolled over).

 Activate and make your primary menu sticky!